 Smart water shutoff valves offer more sophisticated protection.
 They monitor changes in water pressure, flow, and temperature to detect leaks.
 The valves connect to a smartphone, allowing users to shut off the water from anywhere.
 They are much more expensive than water-leak detectors, and some require a plumber to install.
 However, shutoff valves offer greater preventative capabilities than leak detectors, potentially making the extra cost worthwhile.

 The average loss for a homeowners property theft claim is more than $4,000.3 With smart devices, people in dwellings large and small, rented or owned, can thwart would-be thieves.

-Smart plugs plug into any outlet and give users the option to turn on or off lamps, fans and small appliances from their phone.
+Smart plugs plug into any outlet and give users the option to turn on or off lamps, fans, and small appliances from their phones.
 When they’re out of town, users can set a schedule for lights to turn on and off, giving the appearance someone is home.

 Window and door sensors are simple devices that detect when a window or door is opened and send a push notification to the user’s smartphone.
 Just as with the smart battery for the smoke detector, a user who isn’t home can respond to the notification by calling the authorities to check on the situation.
 Some window and door sensors can be installed with double-sided tape, making them an option for renters.